Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Introduction

 In this paper, we ask: \textit{What can we learn about the underlying physical processes driving reionisation from a successful detection of the 21-cm PS?} Simulating reionisation requires large volumes ($\gtrsim200 \oneh$ Mpc according to \cite{Iliev2014, Kaur2020} for convergent reionisation and 21-cm statistics).
 As a result, a number of models have been developed to make large-scale but computationally efficient realisations of the early Universe \citep[e.g.][]{Battaglia2013, GRIZZLY, Simfast, SCRIPT, 21cmFASTv3}.
 To investigate the utility of the 21-cm PS as a probe of galaxy formation, MCMC methods have been utilised to place constraints on the parameterised properties (e.g. UV and X-ray) of population II \& III star-forming galaxies \citep[e.g.][]{CMMC1, CMMC2, Park2019, Yuxiang_tale1, Yuxiang_tale2, Maity_2022, Bevins_2023}.

+In this work, we use \meraxes \citep{Dragons3} - a semi-analytic model (SAM) of galaxy formation \citep[see][for a recent review]{SomervilleReview} and evolution self-consistently coupled to a reionisation model\footnote{For alternate approaches see \citep[e.g.][]{RSAGE, Visbal2020, Hutter2021, POLAR}} - to forecast constraints on astrophysical properties of the early galaxies.

+Unlike semi-numerical models (for example, \citealt{21cmFAST}, \citealt{SCRIPT}), which focus on population-averaged quantities (i.e. these models generally have no galaxies), \meraxes provides a realistic population of galaxies as sources of photons. \meraxes incorporates a detailed, physically motivated galaxy formation and evolution model that includes baryonic infall, gas cooling, star formation, supernova feedback, active galactic nuclei feedback, galaxy mergers, etc. Another essential feature of \meraxes, important for its application to reionisation, is the simultaneous processing of all the galaxies in the simulation volume, thereby enabling the spatial coupling of reionisation to galaxy evolution.

-In this work, we use \meraxes~\citep{Dragons3} - a semi-analytic model (SAM) of galaxy formation \citep[see][for a recent review]{SomervilleReview} and evolution self-consistently coupled to a reionisation model\footnote{For alternate approaches see \citep[e.g.][]{RSAGE, Visbal2020, Hutter2021}} - to forecast constraints on properties of the early galaxies.
-By efficiently coupling the reionisation of the IGM via a modified version of \cmfast~\citep{21cmFAST, 21cmFASTv3} and an underlying galaxy population sourced from a dark matter only $N$-body simulation, \meraxes~is well-suited to explore the underlying parameter space of the complex astrophysics of this era.
-We deploy \meraxes~on a $210\oneh$ Mpc cosmological simulation which resolves all the atomically cooled galaxies down from $z\sim20$.
-The large volume and high mass resolution of our simulation make an MCMC analysis using \meraxes~prohibitively expensive computationally\footnote{Recently, \cite{Dragons21} utilised \meraxes~to place constraints on the UV escape fraction of the early galaxies using existing high-$z$ observations within an MCMC framework.
+By efficiently coupling the reionisation of the IGM via a modified version of \cmfast \citep{21cmFAST, 21cmFASTv3} and an underlying galaxy population sourced from a dark matter only $N$-body simulation, \meraxes is thus well-suited to explore the underlying parameter space of the complex astrophysics of this era.
+We deploy \meraxes on a $210\oneh$ Mpc cosmological simulation which resolves all the atomically cooled galaxies down from $z\sim20$.
+The large volume and high mass resolution of our simulation make an MCMC analysis using \meraxes prohibitively expensive computationally\footnote{Recently, \cite{Dragons21} utilised \meraxes to place constraints on the UV escape fraction of the early galaxies using existing high-$z$ observations within an MCMC framework.
 This was only feasible owing to (i) not considering the thermal state of the IGM and (ii) using a simulation volume 30 times smaller with a 6 times lower mass resolution for the galaxies.}.

 Using a Fisher matrix analysis, we forecast the constraints on a total of 8 astrophysical parameters in our model that directly control the X-ray luminosity, UV escape fraction, star formation rates and supernova feedback of the galaxies of the high-$z$ Universe.
 Focusing on the upcoming SKA1-low, we forecast constraints from the 21-cm PS before exploring the improvements available when combining information from the UV LFs.